unibo-dtm-se-2425-AvianBlasters/report/sections/03-design/index.md

 ![Class Diagram](../../pictures/ClassDiagram.png)

-### In case of a distributed system

-- How do the domain concepts map to the architectural or infrastuctural components?
-    + i.e. which architectural/component is responsible for which domain concept?
-    + are there data types which are required onto multiple components? (e.g. messages being exchanged between components)

-- What are the domain concepts or data types which represent the state of the distributed system?
-    + e.g. state of a video game on central server, while inputs/representations on clients
-    + e.g. where to store messages in an instant-messaging app? for how long?

-- Are there domain concepts or data types which represent messages being exchanged between components?
-    + e.g. messages between clients and servers, messages between servers, messages between clients

 ## Interaction

 This section explains how components communicate, when, and what they exchange, and the interaction patterns they enact.